Decker School of Nursing Undergraduate Student Handbook

 - The course must be awarded credit from a four-year college or university.

-- The credits received for the course may be considered for credit toward the Binghamton degree only as general electives because it is hard to measure the "content" of a practice experience and the grade is generally "P/F," which we allow only for P.E. and general electives.
+- The credits received for the course may be considered for credit toward the Binghamton degree only as general electives.

-- If the student wants special consideration to use clinical nursing credits taken at another college or university as Binghamton nursing elective credits, the student may petition the Educational Policies Committee.
+- If the student wants special consideration to use clinical nursing credits taken at another college or university as Binghamton nursing elective credits, the student may petition the Educational Policies Committee using the Undergraduate Admissions and Academic Standards Petition.

-In seeking to obtain credits for a summer clinical program where college credit is granted by another college, the student must apply to the Student Services Office during the spring semester for prior written approval or denial for credit.
+In seeking to obtain credits for a summer clinical program where college credit is granted by another college, the student must apply to the DSON Academic Advising and Student Services Office during the spring semester for prior written approval or denial for credit.
 The student should complete a Petition to Take Courses at Another Institution form and supply a course description or outline, as with any summer course.

 Students in the nursing program are required to have the following items and should expect to incur costs for such items:

-- Equipment: sphygmomanometer, stethoscope, bandage scissors, hemostat, pen light, pharmacology pack, and student name pin.
+- Equipment: sphygmomanometer, stethoscope, bandage scissors, hemostat and pen light

-- Annual Student Health Evaluation (Variable cost depending on health care provider and services needed (e.g., physical exam, titers, etc.)
+- Annual student health evaluation (variable cost depending on healthcare provider and services needed, for example, physical exam, titers, etc.)

-- Cardiopulmonary resuscitation (CPR) Certification at the Professional Rescuer Level or equivalent required annually
+- Cardiopulmonary resuscitation (CPR) certification at the professional rescuer level or equivalent is required annually

 - Textbooks and course supplements required for nursing courses